BarWanunu/Arkanoid-game/README.md

 - **The Boss Level:** A dramatic and visually rich level with building-like decorations and multiple obstacles.

-- **Dynamic Progression:** Levels can be played in a specified sequence or in the default order if no preferences are provided.

 ### Visual and Functional Enhancements

 - **Score tracking:** The game keeps track of the player score.
 It changes dynamically both after a brick hit and a level completion.